 Shelby is a frequent lecturer on the national and local levels on various trusts & estates, tax and closely-held business issues.
 She is the past chair of the subcommittee on Closely-Held Businesses of the American Bar Association Tax Section, and remains active in its programming.
 She is also a member of the Executive Committee of the Connecticut Bar Association Tax Section, and is a member of the Estates & Probate Section.

 A lifelong resident of Orange, Shelby is very active in community affairs.
-She served as Assistant Town Moderator for several years, in addition to serving as Chair of the Board of Directors of Milford Rape Crisis Center, Inc. She also served on the Hopkins School Alumni Board of Directors.
+She served as Assistant Town Moderator for several years.
+She also served on the Hopkins School Alumni Board of Directors.
 Currently, she sits on the Board of Directors of LifeBridge Community Services, an organization whose mission is to empower individuals in the Greater Bridgeport and New Haven area to build a brighter future.

 Shelby received her B.A. from Franklin & Marshall College, her J.D. from the University of Connecticut School of Law, and her LL.M. in in Taxation from Georgetown University Law Center.
 She is admitted to practice in Connecticut.